1982 Australian Labor Party leadership spill: Results

 The following table gives the ballot results:

 Aftermath

 After the closeness of the result Hayden said he would "hose down" the left- and rightwing factions of the ALP, however Hawke began to agitate more seriously behind the scenes for a change in leadership.

-Hayden was further weakened after Labor's unexpectedly poor performance at a by-election in December 1982 for the Victorian seat of Flinders, which prompted Party power-brokers, such as Graham Richardson and Barrie Unsworth to openly switched their allegiance to Hawke.
+Hayden was further weakened after Labor's unexpectedly poor performance at a by-election in December 1982 for the Victorian seat of Flinders, which prompted Party power-brokers, such as New South Wales senator Graham Richardson and NSW premier Barrie Unsworth to openly switched their allegiance to Hawke.

 Ultimately he resigned in February 1983 and Hawke was elected unopposed.